-“It is very important for us to engage ourselves in these kind of projects with companies to get a picture of what type of engineers and the skills businesses are looking for.
-It also gives valuable information about how we could do adjustments to our education programs,” explains project manager Jussi Liikkanen, TUAS, who has been heading mechanical side of the development project at the mechanical site: “The project has made it easier for Fastems to find the right employees in the future, because it has given them a great opportunity to meet our students and learn about their skills.
+“It is very important for us to engage ourselves in these kinds of projects with companies to get a picture of what type of engineers and the skills businesses are looking for.
+It also gives valuable information about how we could do adjustments to our education programs,” explains project manager Jussi Liikkanen, TUAS, who has been heading the mechanical side of the development project at the mechanical site: “The project has made it easier for Fastems to find the right employees in the future because it has given them a great opportunity to meet our students and learn about their skills.
 The company also gets the opportunity to give their input to our education programs and raise its profile in the students’ awareness.”

 Backbone provided by Enterprise PDM

-The complete scale model of the FMS system was designed in SolidWorks based on SolidWorks models from Fastems.
-The students were divided into three teams for project management, development and production.
-The development team used SolidWorks for mechanical design, simulation and visualization.
+The complete-scale model of the FMS system was designed in SolidWorks based on SolidWorks models from Fastems.
+The students were divided into three teams for project management, development, and production.
+The development team used SolidWorks for mechanical design, simulation, and visualization.
 The backbone of the team’s work has been SolidWorks Enterprise PDM.

 “The students in the design team used the PDM-system as their common collaboration tool for accessing project information and communication.
 The system insured that they always had easy access to the data they needed and that the information was always up to date,” explains Jussi Liikkanen.